aaronparker/aaronparker.github.io/_posts/2015-01-26-webinar-replay-folder-redirection-impacts-user-experience-breaks-stuff.md

   * Validate the performance of various configurations with tools such as [Login VSI](http://www.loginvsi.com).
 This is important for initial deployments, but also ideal for understanding the impacts of configuration changes post deployment
   * Ensure applications are tested with AppData redirection to ensure they works as expected

-_**Q**: What&#8217;s the best solution if my customer wants to have the same profile/desktop when they use their computer locally or if they connect to a XenApp server ..
+_**Q**: What's the best solution if my customer wants to have the same profile/desktop when they use their computer locally or if they connect to a XenApp server ..
 The goal ... they should not see any differences on for example their desktop_

 **A**: If you want to provide consistency across multiple device types, I would recommend using [a 3rd party solution for user environment management](http://www.brianmadden.com/blogs/rubenspruijt/archive/2013/12/09/application-virtualization-smackdown-head-to-head-analysis-of-cameyo-citrix-numecent-microsoft-spoon-symantec-and-vmware.aspx) such as AppSense Environment Manager.
 While you can provide users with a largely consistent experience across devices, not all settings can be applied to all versions of Windows (even across the same version of client and server).
 Only with a 3rd party solution can you dynamically apply preferences and policies required to implement such an approach.

-_**Q**: When I&#8217;m using Citrix XenApp with only seamless published Applications - it has no negative impacts when I redirect the Desktop?
+_**Q**: When I'm using Citrix XenApp with only seamless published Applications - it has no negative impacts when I redirect the Desktop?
 Correct?_

 **A**: As we showed in a couple of the videos in the webinar, there can be side effects of redirecting any folder, including the Desktop; however long with Documents, Pictures etc. Desktop is a folder that will often contain user data, so folder redirection is useful for moving the folder to a file server for data protection.